BPS Invariants for 3-Manifolds at Rational Level $K$: WRT invariants and homological blocks for at other roots of unity

 where $s(Q,P)$ is the Dedekind sum

 for $P>0$, which satisfies $s(-Q,P)=-s(Q,P)$.
 Here, we use the physics normalization

 With $x=e^{2\pi i \frac{1}{4KP}}$, \eqref{wrt-finite-sum} can be written as

-Therefore, the expression \eqref{wrt-finite-sum} includes the part that is in $\mathbb{Q}[x]$.
+Therefore, the expression \eqref{wrt-finite-sum-x} includes the part that is in $\mathbb{Q}[x]$.
 By considering the Galois action on $x$, $x$ is replaced with another primitive root of unity, $e^{2\pi i \frac{s}{4KP}}$, where $s$ is coprime to $4KP$.
-Due to this change, additional overall factor appears from $B$, but we will not consider it in this paper. \\
+Due to this change, an overall factor appears from the factor $B$, and we don't consider it in this paper.